tillns/CIL_project/Classifier/README.md

 # CNN Similarity Scorer
 A similarity scorer using a Convolutional Neural Network.

-## Dataset path
+## Paths
-Make sure that the folder containing the images (from kaggle) is located in the path
+- Make sure that the folder containing the images (from kaggle) is located in the path

 ```'~/dataset/cil-cosmology-2018/cosmology_aux_data_170429/'```

+- Also, make sure that the root directory of this project is located in your home directory.
+Else ```classifier.py``` will not run properly.

+- Create a folder named ```numpy_data``` in this folder.

 ## Execution
 ### Training